sverweij/mscgen_js/wikum/build.md

 ## Prerequisites
 - make
+- all javascript necessary to run mscgen_js and/ or the online interpreter are included in the distribution
 - bash (cp, mkdir, rm, sed, grep, expr)
-- all js necessary to run the mscgen_js demo (web) are included in the distribution
 - many node modules use amdefine, which is not distributed.
 To install run either
   ```npm install amdefine``` (for amdefine only) or ```make prerequisites``` (to install
   the other nodejs dependencies as well)